yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

 emaMid <= emaverySlow * (1+Maxgap/100) //till 10
 and
 close <= emaverySlow * (1+Maxgap1/100) //till 8
 //and
+//close of data2 > ema2Fast
+and
+close of data2 < ema2verySlow
+//and
 //low < low [1]